baens/blog.baens.net/content/posts/experiment-notes-simpleflatmapper.md

 }
 ```

-If you ran this with everthing setup (repository here) you could see the following:
+If you ran this you could see the following:

 ```
 DataRow(id=1, data=1)